 Swap space can take the form of either a dedicated swap partition or a swap file.
-In most cases when running Ubuntu on a virtual machine a swap partition is not present so the only option is to create a swap file.
+Generally when running Ubuntu on a virtual machine, a swap partition is not present, and the only option is to create a swap file.

 This tutorial covers the steps necessary to add a swap file on Ubuntu 18.04 systems.